-Sandwiched in-between Kings of Leon on the Friday night of the festival and The Verve on the Sunday night, the American rapper stuck out like a sore thumb on the main stage line-up that year, which largely housed rock and guitar-based bands.
+Sandwiched in-between Kings of Leon on the Friday night of the festival and The Verve on the Sunday night, the American rapper stuck out on the main stage line-up that year, which largely housed rock and guitar-based bands.

 What was the reaction to the news?